Skip to main content

 Summary

 Mustapha Saliu is a Nigerian politician from Ilorin, Kwara State.
-Mustapha Saliu has contested 1 election.
+They have contested 1 election (1 win) across 1 party.
+Most recent: 2023 Nigerian Senate Elections as All Progressives Congress (APC) candidate.

 Biography

-Saliu Mustapha (born **January 1, 1973**) is a Nigerian politician who serves as the Senator representing the Kwara Central Senatorial District since 2023.
-He is a member of the All Progressives Congress (APC) and a former deputy national chairman of the defunct Congress for Progressive Change, which merged to form APC.
-He is also the Founder and Chairman of the Saliu Mustapha Foundation.
+Saliu Mustapha (born September 25, 1975) is a Nigerian politician who is the senator representing Kwara Central Senatorial District since 2023.
+He is a member of the All Progressives Congress and a former deputy national chairman of the Congress for Progressive Change, one of the defunct political parties that merged to form the All Progressives Congress.
+He is equally the Founder and Chairman of Saliu Mustapha Foundation.
+Mustapha was born on September 25, 1972 in Ilorin, Kwara state.

-Early life and education: Mustapha was born in Ilorin, Kwara State.
-He attended Bartholomew Primary School in Zaria for his primary education and Command Secondary School in Kaduna for his secondary education.
-He studied mineral resources engineering at Kaduna Polytechnic.
+He attended Bartholomew primary school in Zaria for his primary education and then proceeded to Command Secondary School in Kaduna for his secondary education.
+He studied mineral resources engineering at the Kaduna Polytechnic.

-Political career: He was the first national publicity secretary of the Progressive Action Congress (PAC).
-He joined ANPP and became the national deputy chairman in 2009, holding the position until the party merged into APC.
-He contested for the APC national chairman position but did not emerge as the consensus candidate, with Sen. Adamu Abdullahi winning instead.
+Mustapha was the first national publicity secretary of the Progressive Action Congress (PAC).
+He joined ANPP and became the national deputy chairman of the party in 2009.
+He held this position until the party merged and formed the All Progressives Congress.

 Political Career